 - The tents must be set up out of sight of houses, streets, etc.

 - If at all, fires are only allowed at designated fireplaces.

 - Due to the risk of forest fires, only very safe storm-proof stoves may be used.
-And, individual areas can be closed if there’s a high risk of forest fires.
+Individual areas can be closed if there’s a high risk of forest fires.

-In addition, Denmark also has designated natural campsites with (occasionally) running water, a simple toilet and fireplaces.
-This map shows you, where these areas are (only available in Danish).
-Further information on this subject is also available (also only available in Danish) by the Danish Nature Authority.
-Here, you can also find a link to the list/map of the approved-for-wild-camping forest areas.
+In addition, Denmark has designated natural campsites with (occasionally) running water, a simple toilet and fireplaces.
+Further information on this subject is also available (only available in Danish) by the Danish Nature Authority.
+Here, you can find a link to the list/map of the approved-for-wild-camping forest areas.